 What can you add besides chocolate chips?

-Now this is where I tell you to add a whole bag of chocolate chips to these brown butter banana cookies with no shame – NO SHAME I TELL U. But also, you have options!
+Now this is where I tell you to add a whole bar of chocolate to these brown butter banana cookies with no shame!
+But also, you have options.
 If you aren’t a chocolate person, no reason to deprive yourself of banana.
 You can also play around with the following:

 - Oats – to make this a delicious oatmeal cookie